How to Unlock a Car Door Without Your Keys

 Here’s a tip for the next time you have to send the dreaded “locked keys in car” text: Keep a roll of string around, and you’ll never have to cash out for a locksmith again.
 The video below shows you how to unlock a car door without your keys.

 Just tie a slip knot in the string per the video’s instructions, creating a loop the size of your index finger at the end.
 Then, wiggle the string with the loop into the upper right corner of the driver’s window.
 Now, holding the string with both hands, move it gently in a back-and-forth motion (like you’re flossing a giant tooth).
 Doing so will shift the string further down the window and toward the inside lock.

 This is where things can get tricky.
 Carefully maneuver the loop over the lock, pulling the ends of the string to tighten the loop at the same time.
 When you think you have a solid grip around the lock, gently pull up on it to unlock the car door.
-Voilà!
+Voilà.
 You’re back in action — and back on the road.
-Before shifting into gear, be sure to never do these crazy things when you drive.

 Try a Coat Hanger

 The coat hanger trick is a classic; you’ve probably seen it in a few movies.
 All you need is a coat hanger and pliers.

 “Use the pliers to unravel the coat hanger so you have one side hooked and one that’s straight,” says Laura Gonzales, marketing manager at Audi Bellevue in Washington state.
 “You’re going to slide the coat hanger between the window and the weather stripping.
 Once the hook is below the window, you can start fishing around for the control arm.
 Once you find it, pull onto it and your door will open.”